What is an Acceptable Quality Level (AQL)? – Working, Defect Categories, and Table

 AQL in Practice

 We know that AQL means the worst quality level.
-However, apart from it, the quality control department has two more quality levels.
+It represents the highest percentage of defects that can be considered satisfactory.
+The likelihood of accepting a lot that meets the AQL should be high.
+However, apart from that, the quality control department has two more quality levels.

 Sampling Process